SparkPost/support-docs/articles/my-account-and-profile/sso.md

 ## Disable SSO

 Enabling SSO is a 2-step process.
-You must complete both steps or users will not be able to log in.

 ### 1. Disable for your company: